badmire/Capstone/README.md

 First argument: 0 or 1

 - 0 = Make a new model
-- 1 = Use an old model

 Second argument: path/to/diff/directory
 Third argument: path/to/test/directory

+- 1 = Use an old model
+Second argument: path/to/target/raw/diff.txt

+optional flags:
+-p  Changes behavior to target a processed diff
+-c path/to/model    Use to run a prediction against specified model

 ### Flags: